vladikcomper/md-modules/utils/convsym/README.md

     [output_file].
 Data overwrites file contents by default.
     This is usually used to append symbols to ROMs.

+  -noalign
+    Don't align symbol data in "Append mode", which is aligned to nearest even offset by default.
+Using this option is not recommended, it's only there to retain compatilibity with older ConvSym versions.

 Symbol table dump options:
   -org [offset]
     If set, symbol data will placed at the specified [offset] in the output